CiscoDevNet/MLAnywhere/README.md

 - SSH Key

-Most of these aspects are obvious but I will expand on a few elements here.
+Most of these aspects are obvious but we will expand on a few elements here.

 The **vSphere Provider** is a concept with CCP which we are exposing but this should be left as the default "vSphere"